BohdanQQ/mc-bedrock-mini-teleport/README.md

 For more:
 https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptingservers?view=minecraft-bedrock-stable#building-out-your-server-world

-As this is purely adhoc solution for my personal needs, I just drop the contents of the `dist` folder into `serverRoot/development_behavior_packs/starter`.
+As this is purely adhoc solution for my personal needs (yes, I did not bother with the internal project renaming, UUIDs, ...), I just drop the contents of the `dist` folder into `serverRoot/development_behavior_packs/starter`.

 **The Experimental API used by the plugin may break anytime!**